Travel Team Selection - Fall 2022 & Spring 2023 - It is important to be placed in the right environment

 Please note that almost all travel teams do participate in winter training as well.
 On top of that the WSA does also offer all travel players the opportunity to take part in an in-house futsal league every winter.
 This in-house futsal league is set up for those players interested in additional practice-play time over the winter.

-It is important to remember that the team selection IS NOT solely based on the participation of our members in the programs below.
+It is important to remember that the team selection is not solely based on the participation of our members in the programs we provide.
 We gather information through mid-year and end of spring evaluations from professional and head coaches as part of the process.

 Anyone who is interested to play travel during the upcoming season needs to take part in the program they are eligible for based on their year of birth.
 Participation, however, doesn’t guarantee placement in the travel program.